estidlore/litus/docs/object/merge.md

 Creates a strongly-typed object from the shallow merge of the deep copies of two objects.
-If both objects have the same property, the first value will be overwritten.
+If both objects have the same property, the first value will be overwritten

 `Since v1.0.0`